 Start with the AnyVan online tool which provides an estimated cost based on factors such as move date, distance and the size of your current property.

 Make sure your contract is an Assured Shorthold Tenancy (AST) Agreement

 So long as this is the case, the law states that your deposit must be safeguarded in one of the three Government-backed deposit protection schemes.
-Your landlord or lettings agent is required to give you information about which scheme is being used.
+Your landlord or letting agent is required to give you information about which scheme is being used.

-Beyond that, your choice between landlord and lettings agent may boil down to personal preference.
+Beyond that, your choice between landlord and letting agent may boil down to personal preference.
 Or equally, if you have your heart set on a particular rental property, you’ll have to take what comes.